nikoskon2003/royale-verify/README.md

   - `!clan <add, remove> <Clan Tag>`
     * This command is used to add or remove clans from the server's clan list
     * Eg: `!clan add GGQQUU` and `!clan remove GGQQUU`

+  - `!editusers <add, remove> <amount>`
+    * This command is use to add/remove users from the verified users list, of the server.